The Romería, a pilgrimage in Andalusia

 Virgen de las Flores during the Romería in Álora

-Romería San Isidro in Cártama and Almogía and other villages
+Romería de San Isidro in Cártama and Almogía

 the Romería in Cártama

-Romería La Virgen de la Cabeza in Ronda
+Romería de la Virgen de la Cabeza in Ronda

 The Romería El Rocio